Seconb/Aimmy-Arduino-Edition/README.md

 ## Aimmy Arduino Edition!
-Aimmy 1.5.2... but with Arduino support!
+Aimmy but with Arduino support!
-Wish I could add this to Aimmy 2.0, but unfortunately, it's closed source and I'm not an official dev for Aimmy.

-Star this repo to support me, but to support Aimmy's development donate to Babyhamsta via the attached sponsor link!
+Star this repo to support me, but to support Aimmy's development donate to Babyhamsta via the sponsor link on the official Aimmy GitHub repo!

 **DO NOT ASK FOR HELP ON DISCORD.
 ONLY DM ME IF YOU WANNA ADD HOST SHIELD SUPPORT.**